fredgj/typecorrector/README.rst

 The motivation behing this module was to find a way that makes it easier for the programmer to see what types the arguments should be, and at the same time allow some margin of error.
-I'm not sure if this is a good idea, or if it's a good approach.
+I'm not sure whether this is a good idea or not, or if it's a good approach.
 It was mostly developed for fun while playing around with decorators.

 Installation